nuest/mro-docker/README.md

 To work with your own data, simply mount a directory on the host computer to the container, see the [Docker documentation on volumes](https://docs.docker.com/engine/userguide/containers/dockervolumes/).

 You can install packages etc. in the R session as usual, though for reproducibility it is strongly recommended to do this _only_ in the Dockerfile.

+## Publish image on Docker Hub

+Then push to GitHub - the automated build should be available shortly after.

 ## Tasks / Ideas / Next steps